Why Magnesium Supplements Can Cause Diarrhea + How To Find One That Won't

 The issue really boils down to too much unabsorbed magnesium, which attracts water from surrounding tissues in the intestine or colon and overstimulates the bowel.

 "In higher doses, magnesium can interfere with the smooth muscles of the intestines, causing stimulation of the gut or some relaxation/disruption of the normal peristalsis," explains double board-certified surgeon and author Kent Sasse, M.D.
 "The result is diarrhea and sometimes cramping pain."

 The key to avoiding diarrhea is twofold.
 You need to ensure you're taking the right kind of magnesium for your needs and nailing the dosage so your body can absorb it completely.
 "In general, the higher the dose, the more likely a person is to experience diarrhea," says Sasse.

 If you're taking oral supplements of magnesium forms like citrate, malate, glycinate, and oxide, it's important to follow recommended daily doses.
-According to the National institutes of Health, the tolerated upper intake level for supplemental magnesium is:
+According to the National Institute of Health, the tolerable upper intake level for supplemental magnesium is as follows:

 - 65 mg for children ages 1 to 3

 - 110 mg for children ages 4 to 8

 - 350 mg for those ages 9 and above